SlemJosh/note-taker/README.md

 ## Contributing

-No collaborators for this project, however the bulk of code was provided for us from the UoU coding bootcamp done by the edX.
+No collaborators for this project, however the bulk of code was provided for us from the UoU coding bootcamp done by the edX school.

 ## Tests